awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

 If you were a current ElastiCache customer on March 16, 2017, your default reserved memory management parameter is `reserved-memory` with zero \(0\) bytes of reserved memory\.
 If you became an ElastiCache customer after March 16, 2017, your default reserved memory management parameter is `reserved-memory-percent` with 25 percent of the node's memory reserved\.
 This is true no matter when you created your ElastiCache for Redis cluster or replication group\.
 However, you can change your reserved memory management parameter using either the AWS CLI or ElastiCache API\.

 The parameters `reserved-memory` and `reserved-memory-percent` are mutually exclusive\.
 A parameter group always has one but never both\.
 You can change which parameter a parameter group uses for reserved memory management by modifying the parameter group\.
 The parameter group must be a custom parameter group, because you can't modify default parameter groups\.
-For more information, see [Creating a Parameter Group](ParameterGroups.Creating.md)\.
+For more information, see [Creating a parameter group](ParameterGroups.Creating.md)\.

 **To specify reserved\-memory\-percent**
 To use `reserved-memory-percent` as your reserved memory management parameter, modify a custom parameter group using the `modify-cache-parameter-group` command\.
 Use the `parameter-name-values` parameter to specify `reserved-memory-percent` and a value for it\.

 The following CLI example modifies the custom parameter group `redis32-cluster-on` so that it uses `reserved-memory-percent` to manage reserved memory\.
 A value must be assigned to `ParameterValue` for the parameter group to use the `ParameterName` parameter for reserved memory management\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

 ```
 aws elasticache modify-cache-parameter-group \